 Physical therapy can effectively manage pain associated with endometriosis.
 Inflammation, scar tissue and adhesion formation from this condition can cause pain in the abdominal and pelvic regions.
 Tightness in the muscles and connective tissue of the lumbopelvic area can cause secondary issues such as back pain, sacroiliac dysfunction, pelvic floor dysfunction, urinary urgency and sexual dysfunction/pain.

 If you have ongoing pelvic pain or any of the above symptoms, endometriosis may be the cause.
-Call Advanced Women’s Healthcare or book an appointment online to be assessed for these symptoms and to receive a customized treatment plan.
+Call Advanced Women’s Healthcare to schedule an appointment to be assessed for these symptoms and to receive a customized treatment plan.